 $9.9M Mansion Sale Highlights Importance of Same-Sex Prenups

-In November of 2016 a video of Ellen DeGeneres receiving the Presidential Medal of Freedom went viral.
+In November of 2016, a video of Ellen DeGeneres received the Presidential Medal of Freedom went viral.
 The video, showing the comedian in tears, celebrated DeGeneres’ courage in coming out as a gay female almost two decades ago.